vishal-keshav/MapReduceCpp/README.md

 # MapReduceCpp
-An implementation of distributed MapReduce that simulates the fault tolerance on a single machine.

-## Contributors:
-Jessie Huo

-Vishal Keshav

-Kenneth Myers

-## For the purpose of project evaluation, please follow the step-by-step guidelines
+MapReduceCpp is a distributed multi-threaded multi-process fault tolerant implementation of Map-reduce system.
+Implementation is done completely in C++.
+Three sample map-reduce program is also implemented.

+This project is a part of course COMPSCI 532: Systems for data science.
+On October 31st 2020, we are making this project public.

 ### Requirements
-* Since the the project is implemented in C++, you should have atleast C++17 installed on your system.
-* Since the project uses CMake to build the project (the MapReduce library and three use-case programs), CMake >= 3.15 should be installed on your system.
+* C++17 or better.
+* CMake 3.15 or better.

 ### Script to automatically build and run sample programs.
 `sh script.sh`

 Running this command builds the `libMapReduceCpp.so` library, builds three sample program namely `WordCounter`, `InvertedIndex` and `ReverseWeblinkGaph` (and links the library to these programs).
 All the builds are placed in a directory `build` (will be created automatically).
 The output of the three programs are also placed in the `build` director (WordCounter_output.txt, InvertedIndex_output.txt and ReverseWeblinkGraph_output.txt).
-Please check the corresponding inputs to these program in the `data` directory.

 ## Project details

 ### Implementation
 The MapReduceCpp is a header only library.
-The source code for the library can be found in `include` directory.
-Most importantly, `include/MapReduceMaster.h` is the entry point to use this library.
+The source code for the library can be found in `include` directory. `include/MapReduceMaster.h` is the entry point to use this library.
 This header file when included into a program, provided the access to an object `MapReduceMaster` and an API `process()` to start the processing.
-Refer below the pseudo program to understand the API.
+Clients are also required to implement MapReduceInterface and register the user-defined map and reduce function.
+For APIs, please refer the sample below:

 ```C++